dboston528/react-interview-questions/README.md

  # 8 Why can't browsers read JSX?
  Browsers can only read JavaScript objects but JSX in not regular JavaScript object.
 Thus to enable a browser to read JSX, first , we need to transform JSX file into a jjavascript object using JSX transformers like Bable and then pass it to the browser.

- # 9 How differnt is React's ES6 syntx when compared to ES6?
+ # 9 How different is React's ES6 syntx when compared to ES6?
  Require vs import
  ```
  //ES5